public-transport/infrastructure/kubernetes/readme.md

 This repository contains a couple of so-called [_Kustomizations_](https://kustomize.io/) (basically kubernetes `yaml` files on steroids), specifying which kubernetes resources should exist on our cluster.

-The aforementioned [Flux v2](https://fluxcd.io/) is an application that is watching this repository and automatically creating, updating and removing kubernetes resources once new commits are added here.
-Flux is not deployed on an external server, but also running directly on our cluster, and even its own resources are managed through this repository, although  the initial installation of Flux needed to be done manually in the beginning (you need to start somewhere, after all 😅).
-The [itempotent](https://en.wikipedia.org/wiki/Idempotence) script for doing that initial kick-starting part can be found [here](./bootstrap-flux.sh) (the script also takes care of giving Flux access to read/write this repository).
+These resource definitions are picked up by [Flux v2](https://fluxcd.io/), which creates, updates and deletes corresponding objects on our cluster as needed.
+The Flux application itself is not deployed on an external server, but also running directly within our cluster, with its own resources also being managed through this repository.

 Flux performs one more crucial task to make this whole setup work: Let's suppose you're working on an app that is deployed here, and you create new releases of your app from time to time.
 Ideally, you don't want to manually update your app's version tag everytime you build and push a new container image.
 This is why flux can be told to watch specific images in a docker registry, or specific charts in a helm registry, for updates, and automatically update and commit the latest tag to this repository, even following sophisticated versioning schemes, if you want.